2002 Stromboli tsunami: History

 Significant phenomena affected Stromboli during its fifth life cycle between 13,000 and 4000 BP (Neostromboli).
-After the major eruptive phase ended about 7500–7000 years ago, the volcano was affected by massive collapses, until it had reached its maximum expansion of the north sector for a period which lasted 3000 years.
+After the major eruptive phase ended about 7500–7000 years ago, the volcano was affected by massive collapses, until it reached its maximum expansion in the northern sector, a period which lasted 3000 years.
 These were the most recent landslides, which led to the formation of the Sciara del Fuoco, a steep slope formed by lava, lapillus, and incandescent waste, which descends from the crater of Stromboli (750 m above sea level) to the sea.

 Starting in May 2002, Stromboli was characterized by explosive activity at 100m above the summit craters.
-In November, the level of the lava located in the craters was very high, which resulted in an overflow in the upper part of the Sciara del Fuoco, which increased Strombolian activity and caused several explosions in early December.
+In November, the level of the lava in the craters was very high, resulting in an overflow in the upper part of the Sciara del Fuoco, which increased Strombolian activity and caused several explosions in early December.
 The heights of ejecta were intense at Crater 1.
-Afterward, it reached 200 m above Crater 1, and the explosions left magma close to the crater's rim.
-At local time 18.30 (UTC+1) on 28 December, an unusual activity characterized by a 300 m long eruptive break occurred, causing the break of the northern wall of Crater 1, displacing the part of the Sciara del Fuoco wall.
-The lava flows were steep; two of them came out from the base and one from the middle of the break.
+Afterwards, it reached 200 m above Crater 1, and the explosions left magma close to the crater's rim.
+At local time 18.30 (UTC+1) on 28 December, an unusual activity characterized by a 300 m long eruptive break occurred, causing the break of the northern wall of Crater 1, displacing part of the Sciara del Fuoco wall.
+The lava flows were steep: two came out from the base, and one from the middle of the break.
 It covered a 400 m unstable surface.
 The first flow reached the sea, which was about 1.1 km away, in 30 minutes.
 Significant volcanic activity changes did not occur, but a volcanic tremor started to increase.
 12 hours later, two new gaps opened at about 500 and 600 m high, causing the start of two lava flows.